-This handbook is intended to help orient you to graduate life in the Faculty, and to point you to some of the resources in the Faculty, your college and the wider university, which you can draw upon in order to make best use of your time as a graduate student.
-In addition to this, you should also consult the relevant course pamphlet, which will be included in your pack if you are studying for one of the Faculty's taught courses (Postgraduate Diploma, MSt, MTh, or MPhil), and the current Examination Regulations, which contains full and authoritative details of the syllabus and other requirements for your degree programme (see p.17) for further information).
-2018 examination regulations will be available in early October 2018.
+This handbook is intended to provide an orientation, and to point you to some of the resources in the Faculty, your college and the wider university, which you can draw upon in order to make best use of your time as a graduate student.
+In addition to this, you should also consult the current Examination Regulations, which contains full and authoritative details of the syllabus and other requirements for your degree programme (please see your specific course pamphlet).
+Examination regulations will be available in early October 2022.

 If you have problems or questions, please do not hesitate to ask for help from those involved in graduate studies in Theology and Religion.
-The following pages will give you the details of those from whom appropriate advice may be sought.
+The following pages will give you further details of those from whom appropriate advice may be sought.